Skip to content

 Project timeline

-• August 2025: consultant confirmed – WasteMINZ have completed an RFP process and selected Eunomia to work with us on this project.
+• August 2025: Consultant confirmed – WasteMINZ have completed an RFP process and selected Eunomia to work with us on this project.

-• December 2025: final report published.
+• December 2025/January 2026: Final report published.

 Timeline